anhnt/dell7447-hackintosh-mojave-10.14.4/README.md

 - Install macos from usb.
 Might need to disable Injecting Intel graphic (Clover options)
 - When setup complete and logged in to your mac, download Clover configuration
 - Mount EFI forder using Clover and just replace it with EFI folder in this repo

-Note that UniBeast and Clover are uploaded in repo
+- Restart your hackintosh and it just works: Ethernet, Intel 4600, Sound, Sleep, Restart, Shutdown but not NVIDIA Note that UniBeast and Clover are uploaded in repo